tambanivohitra007/OCR_GPT_Helper/README.md

 A C# Windows Forms application that resides in the system tray, allowing users to capture a screen area, perform OCR on the captured image, and send the extracted text to OpenAI's GPT API for an answer, primarily aimed at solving multiple-choice questions.

+---

+**⚠️ Important Educational Notice ⚠️**

+This project is developed strictly for **educational purposes** to demonstrate the integration of Windows system features (hotkeys, screen capture, Windows OCR) with external APIs (OpenAI GPT).
+It is intended as a learning resource for C# .NET development and API interaction.

+**This tool should NOT be used for academic dishonesty, cheating on online quizzes, exams, or any other form of unauthorized assistance.** Using this tool in such a manner violates academic integrity policies and ethical guidelines.
+The developer is not responsible for any misuse of this software.

+Please use this project responsibly and ethically.

+---

 ## Features

 * **System Tray Application:** Runs minimized in the background, accessible from the Windows system tray.